-Earlier this year, a tragic truck collision in Denver ended up in the deaths of four innocent people and sparked a deeper conversation about safety in the trucking industry.
+Earlier this year, a tragic truck collision in Denver ended up in the deaths of four innocent people and sparked a deeper conversation about fleet safety in the trucking industry.
 Was the crash caused by the brakes burning out?
 Could it have been avoided with better driver coaching?

-Chad Boblett, owner of Boblett Brothers, LLC and Rate Per Mile Master, is an expert when it comes to trucking and safety.
+Chad Boblett, owner of Boblett Brothers, LLC and Rate Per Mile Master, is an expert when it comes to trucking and fleet safety.
 He has been down the Denver I-70 many times and knows how to handle a truck and trailer down this steep mountain grade.
 “This is a steep grade mountain coming down into Denver on I-70.
 The brakes likely failed on the truck because they got too hot.
 [There are a lot of] hard corners going down this mountain and if drivers are going too fast they may lose control,” Boblett said.

 Chad says the driver, who was new to the industry, was most likely unfamiliar with how to navigate the tricky, mountainous roads of Colorado.
 In addition, Chad notes the driver’s truck was “fully loaded” and the driver may have been going too fast.

 In instances like these, fleet and safety managers that use Motive’s fleet management system would be alerted when aggressive driving events (hard cornering and braking) are triggered.
 Using this data can help safety managers coach drivers so they can better handle difficult terrain like steep mountains and hairpin turns.

 The U.S. Department of Transportation shows since 2008 there has been a steady increase in the number of fatal truck collisions in the U.S. (page 18).
 As the economy grows, so does the demand for supply.
 With the increasing demand for truck deliveries and more traffic, drivers and companies face the challenge of avoiding collisions.

 Fleet safety is a shared goal.
 It is not only shared between the driver and the company, but with everyone else on the road.